2006-2019 All Rights Reserved-Hams On The Hill

 John and Liz Bigley purchase and donate the food for the

 Friday Fried Chicken Picnic, Saturday and Sunday breakfasts, the

-Saturday night Spaghetti Dinner and the snacks, and beverages
+Saturday night Luau Party food.
+Plus the snacks, and beverages

 for the weekend.
 Frank and Linda Kostelac provide omelets to